Typical Program - Web Production Track

 Digital Media has become an integral part of life in the 21st century.
-Companies rely on the web, social networks, e-commerce, mobile apps and devices to grow their markets and compete on a global scale.
-Practitioners in this field combine creativity and technology to produce media for sales, marketing, training, education and entertainment.
-Digital media developers need the knowledge, skills, and creativity to produce engaging content for websites, blogs, podcasts, wikis, streaming video and audio, and gaming systems.
+Companies rely on the web, social networks, e-commerce, and mobile apps to grow their markets and compete on a global scale.
+Practitioners in this field combine creativity and technology to produce media for sales, marketing, training, education, and entertainment.
+Digital media developers utilize their knowledge, skills, and imagination to produce engaging content for websites, blogs, podcasts, TV, video and audio streaming, mobile devices, and gaming systems.

-The NCCC Digital Media associate degree program is the first step to prepare you for a career in this exciting field.
-With further education, you could find employment as a web designer, project manager, interactive media developer, animator, social media manager, video producer, director and editor or digital audio specialist, to name just a few of the career options.
+The NCCC Digital Media associate degree program is the first step to prepare for a career in this exciting field.
+With further education, you could find employment as a media developer, social media manager, video producer, director and editor, media project manager, web designer, or audio production specialist, to name just a few of the career options.

 The NCCC Approach

 The associate in science degree program prepares students for transfer to a four-year college or university.
 A liberal arts-based program, the AS in Digital Media provides students with the general education they need for transfer.
-A core of digital media foundation courses gives students the technical skills they need to pursue a career in web production, video production and audio production.
+A core of digital media foundation courses gives students the technical skills they need to pursue a career in web production, TV and video production, film production, and audio production.
 Students choose to follow one of two tracks: Video and Audio Production or Web Production, depending on their interests and career goals.